GEckett/GEckett/README.md

 - 👋 Hi, I’m Grant
 - 👀 I’m interested in becoming a Software Engineer/Developer
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently working on CS50
 - 💞️ I’m looking to collaborate on projects that will enhance my coding skills

 <!---